 To view hidden files with Windows File Explorer:

-Method 5: Switch to Your Old User Account
+Method 4: Switch to The Correct User Account

-• To jump between accounts, click on your account’s alias in the Start menu and choose the account you want to “move to”.
+1. Click on your account’s alias in the Start menu and select the account you want to switch to.

 If you kept backups of your files, rejoice!
 You can grab your files back from them!